jemarisapp/DynastyLab/README.md

 - Identifies the most efficient upgrade paths across all tiers

 ### Multi-View Analytics
-- **Efficiency vs SP Cost:** Find the best value upgrades
+- **Efficiency vs SP Cost:** Plot data based on Total SP Cost (Useful if SP Cost is your main concern)
-- **Efficiency vs Attribute Gain:** Optimize for maximum stat improvement
+- **Efficiency vs Attribute Increase:** Plot data based on Total Attribute Increase (Useful if Attribute Increase is your main concern)
-- **Cost vs Gain Analysis:** Raw comparison without scoring influence
+- **SP Cost vs Attribute Increase:** Compare the Raw Value of SP Cost to Attribute Increase (No influences from Efficiency Score)

 ---